Everything you need to know about potato milk, the newest dairy alternative

 The environmental benefits

-DUG suggests its potato milk has a 75% lower climate footprint than dairy milk – and it’s not just coming for cow’s milk, but other dairy-free alternatives as well.
+DUG suggests its potato milk has a 75 per cent lower climate footprint than dairy milk – and it’s not just coming for cow’s milk, but other dairy-free alternatives as well.
 It says growing potatoes is “twice as efficient as growing oats in terms of land use”, while also using 56 times less water to grow compared to almonds.

 How you can drink it